MasonWasntHere/Cat-Catalog/README.md

-# Cat-Catalog
-This code is based on using inheritance and letting you learn about 12 different types of cats.
+In this code, you are able to find out information from 12 different types of cats.
+Inside of this code, it uses stuff like inheritance, functions, loops, ifs, dictionaries, and more.
+When you type in a number for a cat, it gives you information about the said and then shows an ascii art of the following cat.